bwy-dev/rails-portfolio/README.md

 # Rails Portfolio Webapp

-> This is a webapp being developed with Ruby on Rails to serve as a portfolio and blog.
+> This is a webapp being developed with Ruby on Rails to serve as a portfolio and blog. &nbsp;
-> Ruby Version 2.4.0
+> Ruby Version 2.4.0 &nbsp;
 > Rails Version 5.2

 ### Features